 There are a few free tools to detect the true working size of a drive, but they require the drive to be empty, as they need to write data to confirm the true capacity.
 I like RMPrepUSB as it’s a bit quicker than others I’ve tried.
 When installing be sure to select English (German is the default).
 To use it, if the drive is greater than 128 GB, go to Settings and click on List Large Drives > 128 GiB.
 Next, select the USB drive in the window (usually only the one drive), and then select Quick Size Test.
 The test will overwrite data, so be sure there is nothing you need to keep on the USB drive.

 After several prompts, a command box opens where the test runs.
 There are long periods with no visible activity.
 This is normal.
-After every 5% of the test completes, an estimate of the time remaining appears.
+After every 5% of the test is completed, an estimate of the time remaining appears.

 It may take an hour or more for a large drive, but when complete, it shows the true USB drive size.

 We recommend the following drives that are available online and at other retail stores.
 Any of these should work great in your car.